Precise yield of high-energy photons from Higgsino dark matter annihilation: Endpoint spectrum of

 The derivation of the factorization of the photon spectrum in the $\gamma +X$ final state from DM annihilation near maximal photon energy\footnote{Strictly speaking, $\mchi$ refers here to the mass of the DM particle $\chi_1^0$ and not to the mass parameter in \eqref{eq:fullth}.
 Henceforth, $\mchi$ should be understood as the mass of the DM particle.} $E_\gamma=\mchi$ has been thoroughly discussed in Section 2.1 of \cite{Beneke:2019vhz}, and holds for generic weakly interacting DM.
 For the sake of brevity, we will therefore provide here the model-specific expressions for the Higgsino and recommend the reader to consult \cite{Beneke:2019vhz} for theoretical background information.

 Since the Higgsino multiplet has non-vanishing hypercharge, we must extend the basis $(\mathcal{O}_{1-3})$ of short-distance annihilation operators with three more operators $(\mathcal{O}_{4-6})$.
-For the annihilation process investigated here, only four out of the six operators are relevant (see Appendix \ref{app:opBasis} for the complete set of operators)
+For the annihilation process investigated here, only four out of the six operators are relevant (see Appendix \ref{app:opBasis} for the complete set of operators)\footnote{As in \cite{Beneke:2012tg}, the fields $\zeta_v$ and $\eta_v$ are destruction operators for non-relativistic particles and antiparticles in the $\mathbf{2}$ and $\mathbf{2^*}$ representations of SU(2), respectively (before EWSB).
+Note that after interchanging $\zeta_v$ and $\eta_v$, the operators remain the same (up to a sign in some cases).
+In contrast to \cite{Beneke:2012tg} we do not include these redundant operators, and hence a factor of 2 appears relative to the operators defined in \cite{Beneke:2018ssm,Beneke:2019vhz} for the wino case.
+With this convention the tree-level matching coefficient of the operator $\mathcal O_2$ is the same for Majorana and Dirac DM.}

 where $\mathcal B^\mu$ is the SCET building block for the U(1)$_Y$ gauge field, and the spin-singlet matrix $\Gamma^{\mu\nu}$ is defined in \cite{Beneke:2019vhz}.
 In accordance with \cite{Beneke:2019vhz} the non-relativistic fields are represented in an unbroken-index notation.
 However, unlike in the wino case, in the unbroken Higgsino multiplet particles are not their own antiparticles.
 Thus, we adopt the nomenclature of \cite{Beneke:2012tg} where the $\eta_v$ fields represent particles and $\zeta_v$ the corresponding antiparticles.
 Additionally,